umati/Showcase/CLIENT.md

  The client must be able to ignore certain/unavailable objects because some instances are optional (e.g. spindles or lamps).
 This is the preferred method.
 - To get data continuously, use subscriptions and monitored items instead of repetitive read requests.
 - **Close your session,** if you do not need it anymore.
 Refrain from using multiple sessions, as this might reduce the performance of the OPC UA Server.
 For most cases a single session is sufficient for the application.

+### umati showcase test server

+A test server is provided for basic testing and is supplied by VDW.

+The test server provides the complete data model and changes its values.
+There is no real machine tool simulation behind the [OPC UA Server](SERVER.html).
+The values do not necessarily have a logical connection to each other.
+For example, the channel can be deactivated while the job is still being processed.
+The server is available at `opc.tcp://opcua.umati.app:4840` ; authentication is not required.